 Haskell Client and Server Library and Applications

 Both client and server applications in Haskell are available for the Records API.
-Full documentation resides at <https://github.com/NREL/AESD/lib/haskell>.
+Full documentation resides at https://github.com/NREL/AESD/lib/haskell.

 Client Library

 The client library described below provides the basic functions for interacting with any Records API server.